roelderickx/ogr2osm/README.md

 ## Usage

-Ogr2pbf can be used as a standalone application, but you can use its classes in your own python project.
+Ogr2pbf can be used as a standalone application, but you can also use its classes in your own python project.

 ### Standalone